ajallenunc/OpEdd/README.md

 1. "${DaTaFolder}/DWI_unregistered" contains a subfolder for each training subject.
 The name of the subfolders 'subject_id' is linked to the training_ids.txt file.
 Each training_id folder should house the following files:

-	bvals: space separated text file of the b-values
+	a. bvals: space separated text file of the b-values

-	bvecs: space separated text file of b-vector coordinates: 3 lines with each line corresponding to a coordinate, (each 'column' indicates a unique b-vector) dwi.nii.gz: NIfTI file of diffusion weighted images mask.nii.gz: (optional) NIfTI file of binary mask (e.g., white matter mask) geom_field.nii.gz: NIfTI file of image to estimate the warp, e.g. FA or b0.
+	b. bvecs: space separated text file of b-vector coordinates: 3 lines with each line corresponding to a coordinate, (each 'column' indicates a unique b-vector)

+	c. dwi.nii.gz: NIfTI file of diffusion weighted images

+	d. mask.nii.gz: (optional) NIfTI file of binary mask (e.g., white matter mask)

+	e. geom_field.nii.gz: NIfTI file of image to estimate the warp, e.g. FA or b0.

 2. "${OpEddFolder}/training_ids.txt" is a text file with one 'training_id' per row